trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 let credentials = interaction.requestCredential(withPreAuth: didDocument.assertionMethod(), opts: requestCredentialWithPreAuthOpts)

 let issuerURI = interaction.issuerURI() // Optional (but useful)

+interaction.requireAcknowledgment() // return true if the issuer requires acknowledgment that credentials are accepted or rejected by the user. try interaction.acknowledgeSuccess() // acknowledgment issuer that the user accepted credentials. try interaction.acknowledgeReject() // acknowledgment issuer that the user rejected credentials.

 // Consider checking the activity log at some point after the interaction
 ```